Lastorder-DC/The-Sims-2-Legacy-Collection-Fixer/README.md

 ## **Recommended Mods & Programs**

-These are all mods and programs that aren't included with this program, but I highly recommend you go install.
+These are all mods and programs that aren't included with this fixer, but I highly recommend you go install.

+- [Body Shop Installer For Legacy Collection ](https://modthesims.info/d/690428/body-shop-installer-for-legacy-collection.html) - Installs Body Shop and makes it compatible with Legacy Collection.

+**Important Notice:** The store hairs from this fixer are broken in Body Shop in whatever reason.
+They work fine in CAS, but in Body Shop you can't select them.
+If this really bugs you, then you can fix this by moving the store items (the "Extra-Items" files installed in `Base/TSData/Res/Catalog/Bins`) to your downloads folder.

+- [Clean/Fixed Maxis Neighborhoods Installer ](https://modthesims.info/d/691808/clean-fixed-maxis-neighborhoods-installer.html) - Replaces all of the Maxis neighborhoods with clean/fixed versions made by the community.

 - [Sims2Pack Clean Installer](https://modthesims.info/d/409950/sims2pack-clean-installer-v1-6-22-updated-aug-2-2014.html) - Legacy Collection doesn't include the Maxis program needed to install '[Sims2Pack](https://gadgetsranked.com/how-do-i-install-sims2pack/)' files, so you can use this Mootilda program instead.